konstruktoid/ansible-playbook-laptop/README.md

+# Developer laptop setup using Ansible

-This Ansible playbook is designed to configure a development laptop with Xfce4.
+This repository contains an Ansible playbook to setup a developer laptop.

+An minimal Ubuntu server installation with `ansible` installed is assumed.